buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 Image sourced from [here](https://learn.sparkfun.com/tutorials/integrated-circuits/all)
 </p>

 You should check the spec sheet for the components you selected to see what footprints you should pick for them, it will usually tell you along with the exact size in mm.
-In my case, the STM32 is LQFP (low profile version of a QFP chip) with 48 leads, the transciver is a TSOP-5, the Voltage Regulator is SOT-23-3, and the ESD protector is SOIC-8.
+In my case, the STM32 is LQFP (low profile version of a QFP chip) with 48 leads, the transciver is a TSOP-5, the Voltage Regulator is SOT-23 with 3 leads, and the ESD protector is SOIC-8.
 The USB connector will depend on what you selected, I just have a simple horizontal 2mm 5 pin header.
 The bootloader button can be whichever SMD button that fits your requirements and that you find most adorable.
 Most buttons come with 4 legs, which are usually the same 2 legs mirrored on the other side for convenience.

 The last footprints we need are the LEDs and the MX hotswap sockets.
 Like I said previously, these are available via marbastlib since they're not standardized parts.
-Just be careful selecting them because there's a bunch of variants, and you'll want to select the one that matches the spec sheet you're using.
+Just be careful selecting them because there's a bunch of variants, you'll want to select the one that matches the spec sheet you're using.
 If you right click a footprint it lets you view it so you can confirm the size and pins match.

 Once all parts have footprints, we just need to confirm we have no problems with our schematic.

 ### Error Checking the Schematic

 KiCAD conveniently provides the Electrical Rules Checker, which will check for problems in your design.
+This will not validate that you are following the specs of your ICs (KiCAD doesn't know anything about them or how they work), just if there are issues in your wiring.
 Ideally, you'd want zero warnings, and you'll need zero errors.
 Most of the errors are self explanatory, or explanatory enough with a quick Google search, but there is one error that is really weird: "Input Power pin not driven by any Output Power pins".

 Basically, KiCAD sometimes struggles to understand where exactly power comes from.
-You know that the USB connector provides the power, but _KiCAD_ doesn't know that.
+You know that the USB connector provides the power and ground, but _KiCAD_ doesn't know that.
 So the solution is to place a component called the PWR_FLAG near a power source to tell KiCAD to trust you.
 You only need to do this once for each net, so if you put the flag next to the VBUS, 5V, and GND lines of your USB connector, that should be enough to silence the error.

 <p align="center">
 ![USB Connector after adding the PWR_FLAGs](images/BuuKeeb/USBConnectorWFlags.png)